Help prevent tooth pain, decay, and gum disease to keep your mouth healthy.

 To avoid this, take the aspirin 8 hours after the last ibuprofen, then wait at least ½ hour before taking any more ibuprofen.
 Take other pain pills and antibiotics as directed.

-Most people get some swelling which usually happens within the first 48-72 hours after the surgery.
+Most people experience some swelling within the first 48-72 hours after surgery.
 Using the ice bag and sleeping inclined as directed will help a great deal to keep swelling to a minimum.

 Stitches and “Barrier Membrane” – The stitches and barrier membrane over the extraction site are usually dissolvable and need to be in place for at least 7 days and may last up to 3 weeks.

 Oral Hygiene – Do not use a water-pik or an electric toothbrush around the surgical area for 6 weeks after the procedure.
 After that, it should be OK.
 Around the surgery area, for the first 2 weeks use a soft-bristled toothbrush with light pressure.

 You can brush the areas not worked on with your usual toothbrush.
 Do not floss around the tooth/teeth worked on for 1 week, so you don’t accidentally take out any of the stitches.
 After 4 weeks, there should be no oral hygiene restrictions, except for water-piks and electric toothbrushes as noted above.

 Salt-Water Rinses – Rinse your mouth out (don’t swish) with warm salt water (1/2 tsp salt in 8 ounces of warm water).
 Hold this in the mouth for 30 seconds and spit out.
 Repeat.
 Do this 4-5 times per day for 7 days.
 Begin this the day after the procedure.